LAKE STEVENS, Wash. -- A man in Lake Stevens is in a back and forth battle with the city over a huge pile of wood on his property.

 Lake Stevens Mayor John Spencer says the trees that were taken down are being saved to build structure beams for displays inside a pavilion.

-"If [the wood] doesn't move, I'll talk to Shane and say, 'Hey I've got people who will help move it and get it going.
+"If doesn't move, I'll talk to Shane and say, 'Hey I've got people who will help move it and get it going.
 You just need to allow us to come in and load it up on trucks and move it out to people that need it," Spencer said.

 Spencer says the fire marshal is concerned about the size of the wood pile.
 It doesn't allow access to the house if there's an emergency, and that's a fire hazard.
 McDaniel says he plans to have all the wood delivered by Christmas.